Dena Hawes, PHD

 Marc Gopin, PHD

-Marc is the James H. Laue Professor at the School for Conflict Analysis and Resolution at George Mason University, Arlington, Virginia, and also Founder and Director of the Center for World Religions, Diplomacy and Conflict Resolution (CRDC).
-Marc has trained thousands of people worldwide in conflict resolution strategies for complex conflicts, with a particular focus on ethical dilemmas in complex situations of conflict.
+Marc is the James H. Laue Professor at the Jimmy and Rosalynn Carter School for Conflict Analysis and Resolution at George Mason University, Arlington, Virginia, and Founder and Director of the Center for World Religions, Diplomacy and Conflict Resolution (CRDC).
+Marc has trained thousands of people worldwide in conflict resolution strategies for complex conflicts, with a particular focus on effective psychosocial and ethical responses to complex situations of conflict.
 He has consulted on conflicts inside major companies, as well as between adversaries in destructive conflicts domestically and globally.
 He has published seven books, and has appeared on global media outlets, such as CNN and the Jim Lehrer News Hour, and has published in the International Herald Tribune among others.
-His Healing the Heart of Conflict: Eight Crucial Steps to Making Peace with Yourself and with Others (revised and updated, 2016) has become the basis of conflict resolution training in several countries, and forms the core of The Ethics Consultancy methodology of engaging individuals and groups in the reflection on and practice of ethical change and growth.
+His Healing the Heart of Conflict: Eight Crucial Steps to Making Peace with Yourself and with Others (revised and updated, 2016) has become the basis of conflict resolution training in several countries.
+He has worked on peacebuilding in Israel, Palestine, and Jordon for 30 years and supports peacebuilding and women’s empowerment in Syria for the past 17 years